-When an immigrant is looking to obtain a visa or change his status in the United States, he must be considered "admissible" to the country.
-Immigrants who are considered "inadmissible" to the United States may find trouble looking to obtain an immigrant visa or to change their status and are required to file for a waiver of certain grounds of inadmissibility.
-The Philadelphia immigration Attorneys at The Law Offices of Greg Prosmushkin, P.C. can help clients in finding eligibility for a waiver to move forward in their process of creating a solid argument to obtain a waiver.
+When an immigrant aims to obtain a visa or change his or her status in the United States, he or she must be considered “admissible” to the country.
+Immigrants who are considered “inadmissible” to the United States may find trouble when seeking to obtain an immigrant visa or to change their status, and are required to file for a waiver of certain grounds of inadmissibility.
+The lawyers at The Law Offices of Greg Prosmushkin, P.C. can assist clients in finding eligibility for a waiver to move forward in their process of creating a solid argument in order to obtain a waiver.

 - Inadmissible on health-related grounds

-Are you ready to find out more on inadmissibility and whether or not you or a loved one qualifies for a waiver?
-Contact The Law Offices of Greg Prosmushkin, P.C. online or call for a consultation: (215) 437-3058 ( Philadelphia immigration lawyer ) and (609) 257-4976 (Trenton).
+Are you ready to learn more about inadmissibility, and about whether or not you or a loved one qualifies for a waiver?
+Contact The Law Offices of Greg Prosmushkin, P.C.
+Online, or call for a free consultation: 215-673-7733 (Philadelphia) and 609-656-0909 (Trenton immigration lawyer).

 This content was written on behalf of Greg Prosmushkin.